jessicagrosman/training-blog/_posts/2019-03-17-rebuilding-coffee-cards.md

 ![Company Values Cards Demo](/blog/assets/images/company_values_cards.gif)

 ### Emulate the greats
 At work I am the only person working on these types of projects so I don't get to see how other work very often.
 I enjoy following Melissa Milloway because she works at the intersection of learning experiences, User Experience (UX) design and technology.
-I think she is on a quest shed some of elearning's negative baggage.
+I think she is on a quest to shed some of elearning's negative baggage.

 Melissa brings a level of attention to detail in graphic design and UX that I wanted to learn from.